School Violence and the Virtual

 Thanks to Jim Thomas for making time to reflect with me.
 Also, thanks to Tomi Kiilakoski and Atte Oksanen for their brilliant work on school violence in Finland.
 Nathalie Paton’s work on school violence and social media is invaluable.

 I am motivated by reviews of my work and several reviewers of the first book on this theme, Failure to Hold: The Politics of School Violence, deserve mention since their careful criticism and their endorsement of certain themes in the book formed in my mind the great bulk of what the reader will find here.
 Thanks to Dennis Cooper for his selection of my book and use of the insight about equality as the drive to violence on his blog, where he examines school shootings in interesting detail.
-This project would not have been possible without the support of two summer university research grants provided by the Illinois State University.
-Organization, proofing and bibliographic work was completed with the assistance of an...
+This project would not have been possible without the support of two summer university research grants provided by Illinois State University.
+Organization, proofing and bibliographic work was completed with the assistance of an undergraduate...

 You are not authenticated to view the full text of this chapter or article.